-This paper studies the heavy-traffic joint distribution of queue lengths in two stochastic processing networks (SPN), viz., an input-queued switch operating under the MaxWeight scheduling policy and a two-server parallel server system called the $\mathcal{N}$-system.
+\ABSTRACT{ This paper studies the heavy-traffic joint distribution of queue lengths in two stochastic processing networks (SPN), viz., an input-queued switch operating under the MaxWeight scheduling policy and a two-server parallel server system called the $\mathcal{N}$-system.
 These two systems serve as representatives of SPNs that do not satisfy the so-called Complete Resource Pooling (CRP) condition, and consequently exhibit a multidimensional State Space Collapse (SSC).
 Except in special cases, only mean queue lengths of such non-CRP systems is known in the literature.
-In this paper, we develop the transform method to study non-CRP systems.
+In this paper, we develop the Transform method to study the joint distribution of queue lengths in non-CRP systems.
 The key challenge is in solving an implicit functional equation involving the Laplace transform of the heavy-traffic limiting distribution.
-For the \nsys and a special case of an input-queued switch involving only three queues, we obtain the exact limiting heavy-traffic joint distribution in terms of a linear transformation of two iid exponentials.
-We then consider the general $n\times n$ input-queued switch that has $n^2$ queues.
-Under a conjecture on uniqueness of the solution of the functional equation, we obtain an exact joint distribution of the heavy-traffic limiting queue-lengths in terms of a non-linear transformation of $2n$ iid exponentials.
+For the \nsys and a special case of an input-queued switch involving only three queues, we obtain the exact limiting heavy-traffic joint distribution in terms of a linear combination of two iid exponentials.
+For the general $n\times n$ input-queued switch that has $n^2$ queues, under a conjecture on uniqueness of the solution of the functional equation, we obtain an exact joint distribution of the heavy-traffic limiting queue-lengths in terms of a non-linear combination of $2n$ iid exponentials. }